Corporate Governance | C&K - childcare and kindergarten

 Qualifications PhD, MEd, BEd (EC), DipT (EC)

-Experience A Senior Lecturer in the School of Early Childhood at Queensland University of Technology, Dr Megan Gibson is also a respected researcher in her field.
+Experience An Associate Professor in the School of Early Childhood at Queensland University of Technology, Dr Megan Gibson is also a respected researcher in her field.
 Her background as an early childhood educator with experience in teaching and leadership positions, culminated in her role as Director of an industry-leading childcare centre in Brisbane.
 Her award-winning doctoral research examined the professional identities of early childhood educators.
 This work combined with her extensive professional experience have laid the foundations for her ongoing interest in the early childhood workforce, leadership, professionalism and sustainability.
 In her current role at QUT, Dr Gibson is responsible for teacher education units on leadership, professionalism and health and wellbeing.

-Pauline Elliott - Director (non-executive)
+Pauline Elliott

 Board member since 23 June 2021